SitrusAI/Sitrus-Framework/cms/terms.md

 ## Governing Law

-The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
+The laws of <span x-text="cms.general.legal.jurisdiction"></span>, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
 Your use of the Application may also be subject to other local, state, national, or international laws.

 ---